 The initial PHA may not terminate or delay making payments under existing billing arrangements as a result of over-leasing or funding shortfalls at the initial PHA program.
 PHAs may only terminate HAP contracts as the result of insufficient funding in accordance with CFR 982 to which they are a party.

 Receiving PHA: On-going Responsibilities.
-Effective 30 days following the issuance date of this notice, the receiving PHA must send the initial PHA a copy of the updated Form HUD-50058 at each annual recertification for the duration of time the receiving PHA is billing the initial PHA on behalf of the family, regardless of whether there is a change in the billing amount.
+The receiving PHA must send the initial PHA a copy of the updated Form HUD-50058 at each annual recertification for the duration of time the receiving PHA is billing the initial PHA on behalf of the family, regardless of whether there is a change in the billing amount.
 The purpose of this notification is to serve as an annual “reconciliation” to assist both PHAs in fulfilling their accounting and record-keeping responsibilities.
 Should the initial PHA fail to receive an updated Form HUD-50058 by the annual recertification date, it should contact the receiving PHA to verify the status of the family.

 The receiving PHA is also required to send a new Form HUD-52665 along with the Form HUD-50058 to report any change in the billing amount, if applicable.
 The timing of the notice of the change in the billing amount should correspond with the notification to the owner and the family in order to provide the initial PHA with advance notice of the change.
 However, under no circumstances should the notification be later than 10 working days following the effective date of the change in the billing amount.